-Graduate Certificate in Comprehensive Medication Management is comprised of four three-credit courses and has been designed to meet the needs of today’s working professionals.
-The program, which is provided by the College of Pharmacy, focuses on comprehensive medication management, business principles of medication therapy management, literature review and evaluation, and patient-centered care.
-This program teaches healthcare providers how to provide medication therapy management (MTM) services, patient and interdisciplinary team communication skills, how to identify and prioritize medication-related problems, how to educate patients, and business elements.
+Our medication therapy management (MTM) graduate certificate is comprised of four 3-credit courses and has been designed to meet the needs of today’s working professionals.
+The program, which is provided by the College of Pharmacy, focuses on medication therapy management and its business principles, literature review and evaluation, and patient-centered care.
+This program teaches healthcare providers how to: provide MTM services, maximize patient and interdisciplinary team communication skills, identify and prioritize medication-related problems, educate patients and manage MTM business elements.
 This program can be completed in as little as 2 semesters.

 This program may be helpful to those interested in medication therapy management (MTM) and currently working in or seeking employment in the following areas:

 - Physician’s Assistants

 Upon completion of the 12-credit graduate certificate program, students will receive a University of Florida Graduate Certificate in Comprehensive Medication Management.
 The graduate certificate program is open to appropriately qualified local, national, and international students.
 The goal of this certificate program is to educate healthcare professionals in the field of medication therapy management (MTM) and comprehensive medication management (CMM).

 Credits taken to earn the MTM graduate certificate can be transferred toward the online Master of Science in Pharmacy with a major in Pharmaceutical Sciences and a concentration in Medication Therapy Management.
 Students must earn a grade of "B" or higher to transfer credits and must be formally admitted to the master’s degree program for credits to transfer.
 All coursework counted toward your master's degree must be completed during the seven years immediately preceding the term in which the degree is awarded.

 Graduate Certificate in Comprehensive Medication Management – Course Overview

 Core-required courses must be completed before the required courses.